Polish constitutional crisis: Deforestation

 Białowieża Forest, an ancient woodland and World Heritage Site, has been subjected to large-scale logging since 2017.
 190,000 cubic metres (160,000–180,000 trees) of wood were felled in 2017 alone.
 The European Commission sued Poland at the European Court of Justice, which ruled that logging must be immediately halted as Poland had failed to fulfil its obligations under the Habitats Directive and the Birds Directive, and threatened to fine the Polish state.
 UNESCO also requested that the Polish government halt logging in the area.
 Despite this, the Polish government has continued to allow logging in Białowieża Forest, although at "lower intensity" according to Greenpeace Poland, under the pretext of a bark beetle infestation, a pretext which has been twice rejected by the ECJ.

-However, several years later it turns out that the bark beetle infestation got out of control, causing many more trees to die than would have been necessary, if the infestation had been controlled, by removing all infested and dead trees.
+Several years later, it turned out that the bark beetle infestation got out of control, causing many more trees to die than would have been necessary, if the infestation had been controlled, by removing all infested and dead trees.
 Additionally, bordering private forests were lost to the infestation.
 The owners sued the government for not containing the infestation in time, claiming that the damage could have been prevented, had the expertise of their rangers and forest officials not been overruled by activists and foreign political entities.